 Well, in the “Präteritum” (past tense), conjugation of weak German verbs is actually quite similar to the conjugation of verbs in present tense.
 Please, note that the past tense forms are also quite important as they are normally used in written texts.

-Luckily, there are only small differences between the conjunction in Präsens and Präteritum: The third person singular differs and there is an “t” at the beginning of all verb endings.
-So, let’s look at an example with our weak verb “kaufen” in past tense conjunction:
+Luckily, there are only small differences between the conjunction in Präsens and Präteritum: The third person singular differs and there is a “t” at the beginning of all verb endings.
+So, let’s look at an example with our weak verb “kaufen” in past tense conjugation:

 Well, as it is really quite easy to master these conjugations, let’s come to the last tense, the “Perfekt”.